 Anyone who has been in a land where they do not speak the language can relate to what Paul is saying.
 All the languages of the world can be interpreted by someone or they would be useless.
 God has a purpose for everything that He does and the idea that He would have us babble in some unknown "prayer language" is a bunch of nonsense.
 There are those who hold up this notion of their own personal unknown prayer language but, as Paul has already said, the purpose of the spiritual gifts is to build up the church.

-For this reason anyone who speaks in a tongue should pray that he may interpret what he says.
-For if I pray in a tongue, my spirit prays, but my mind is unfruitful.
-So what shall I do?
+Therefore someone who speaks in a tongue should pray for the power to interpret.
+For if I pray in a tongue, my spirit does pray, but my mind is unproductive.
+So, what about it?
 I will pray with my spirit, but I will also pray with my mind; I will sing with my spirit, but I will also sing with my mind.
-If you are praising God with your spirit, how can one who finds himself among those who do not understand say 'Amen" to your thanksgiving, since he does not know what you are saying?
-You may be giving thanks well enough, but the other man is not edified.
+Otherwise, if you are giving thanks with your spirit, how will someone who has not yet received much instruction be able to say, "Amen," when you have finished giving thanks, since he doesn't know what you are saying?
+For undoubtedly you are giving thanks very nicely, but the other person is not being edified.

 Why do we, as Christians, pray aloud?
 In explaining "tongues", Paul helps us to see that we not only pray as an act of worship but also to build up others in Christ.
 He says that this idea of praying aloud in a "personal prayer language" where the mind is disengaged is not in keeping with the purpose of the spiritual gifts.

-I thank God that I speak in tongues more than all of you.
-But in the church I would rather speak five intelligible words to instruct others than ten thousand words in a tongue.
+I thank God that I speak in tongues more than all of you, but in a congregation meeting I would rather say five words with my mind in order to instruct others than ten thousand words in a tongue!

 Paul had traveled through many places that spoke foreign languages and, back in his day, they did not have all of the ways of learning a foreign language that we do.
 We never see that Paul had an interpreter but he was always able to share the gospel in a language that the locals could understand.
 This glorified God as everyone could see that it was clearly a gift from Him.

-Brothers, stop thinking like children.
-In regard to evil be infants, but in your thinking be adults.
-In the Law it is written: 'Through men of strange tongues and through lips of foreigners I will speak to this people, but even then they will not listen to me,' says the Lord.
+Brothers, don't be children in your thinking.
+In evil, be like infants; but in your thinking, be grown-up.
+In the Torah it is written, "By other tongues, by the lips of foreigners I will speak to this people.
+But even then they will not listen to me," says ADONAI.

 Paul quotes from Isaiah the words of the Lord that warned Jerusalem about their legalism and the fact that it would be foreigners (Gentiles) who would reveal the truth.
 Once again, we see that this "speaking in tongues" was talking about the language of foreign countries.